YehuditShtainberg/myslack/slack/README.md

 # Connection list to Slack via the WEB API

+In this task, we connect to Slack via the web api.

 To access Slack via code, a `Token` is required.

 The `Token` is taken from the App that we created in Slack.